 > Baylor library catalog BearCat

-> BARD - Baylor Archival Repositories Database is a keyword-searchable gateway to find archival research materials in the special collections within the Baylor Libraries (which include The Texas Collection, W.R.
-Poage Legislative Library and Armstrong Browning Library)
+> BARD - Baylor Archival Repositories Database is a keyword-searchable gateway to find archival research materials in the special collections within the Baylor Libraries (which include The Texas Collection, the Baylor Collection of Political Materials, and Armstrong-Browning Library)

 > Read about some great topic ideas on the Texas Collection blog